19 Jul Checklist Showing the Difference Between Gravure and Web Offset Printing.

 - Web offset uses a printing plate; gravure a cylinder engraved with cells which carry ink.

 - Web offset inks are dried by heat from a gas oven.
-Gravure inks contain a solvent called Toluene which, as well as being toxic, evaporates, hence drying the ink without heat.
+Gravure inks contain a solvent called Toluene which, as well as being toxic, evaporates, hence (usually) drying the ink without heat.

 - Web offset presses can print either long or short grain; gravure prints short grain, due to folder configurations.